-At the Virgin Earth Challenge we tend to use Greenhouse Gas Removal (“GGR“).
+At the Virgin Earth Challenge we tend to use Carbon Removal, and Greenhouse Gas Removal (“GGR“).

 We had over 10,000 applications and 2,600 formal proposals.
-And since 2007 we’ve painstakingly whittled that down to 11 diverse and truly inspiring finalists.
+We whittled them down to 11 diverse and inspiring finalists, announced in 2011. [click here]

 The deadline for our public call for submissions has passed and there aren’t any plans to re-open it.